9 Must-Haves when Traveling with A Toddler (and a Free Packing List!)

 Traveling with a toddler requires a lot of planning, packing lists and gear.
-Now that we have been home for a week and finished unpacking, I thought it would be fun to share nine of the most useful items we brought with us during our two weeks in Italy.
+When Brody was a toddler we took a trip from Arizona to Italy and I thought it would be fun to share nine of the most useful items we brought with us during our two weeks in Italy.
+These items made traveling so much easier, and have been used on many subsequent trips!

 Related: Things We Love: Joovy Balloon